A Beginner’s Guide to Swimming Pool Maintenance

 Mainly because they’re not asked it enough, but if you knew it, getting the right parts and solving issues with your pool would be a lot easier.
 Just take the time to know your pool.

 Learn more about The Anatomy of a Swimming Pool.

 There are three fundamentals of pool care: circulation, cleaning, and chemistry – in that order!
 Circulation is often overlooked, but it’s the most important area of pool maintenance.
 A pool that has good circulation will rarely have issues like algae and cloudy water.

 One of the biggest questions I’m asked is how long a pump and filter should run.
 My answer: 24/7.
 However, that’s not going to work for everyone’s budget.
 So here’s a guide I put together to help you figure out how long you should keep your pump and filter running for the best circulation.

 Last but not least is chemistry.
 This is the area of pool care that most people are confused by, but you shouldn’t be.
 It’s actually very easy.
-There are a few key chemicals you need to worry about, and the rest are just fluff.
+There are a few key chemicals you need to worry about, and the rest is just fluff.

-Before you go adding any assortment of chemicals that the pool store told you to, you need to test your water first.
+Before you go adding an assortment of chemicals that the pool store told you to, you need to test your water first.
 Testing your water is something you should do before adding any chemicals at all.
 It’s very easy and you can even do it at home.
 Check out the following guide and video.

 How to Create a Pool Maintenance Schedule

 After reading and watching all those guides, you should have the confidence to take care of your pool without worry.
 I know that throughout your time with the pool you’ll have some questions, and that’s why I built this site.
 I want to make pool care easy and sometimes fun.